-Consider what the line pressure will be once the valve has closed and all transients have steadied out.
-The answer is trivial: the line pressure will be 10,000 kPa (1,450 psi) at all points based on the upstream pressure and no flow or elevation change.
+Consider what the line pressure will be once the valve has closed, and all transients have steadied out.
+The answer is trivial: the line pressure will be 10,000 kPa (1450 psi) at all points based on the upstream pressure and no flow or elevation change.
 How much did the final pressure increase at the valve?
-The pressure increased 3,362 kPa (6,638 to 10,000) or 487 psi (962.8 to 1,450).
+The pressure increased 3362 kPa (6638-10,000) or 487 psi (962.8-1450).
 This pressure increase does not depend on water hammer and is a result of the recovery of pressure at the valve previously lost to friction when the pipeline was flowing.
-We will therefore call this the "friction recovery pressure", $\Delta P{\rm fr}$.
+We will therefore call this the "friction recovery pressure," $\Delta P{\rm fr}$ .

-Eq.
-3 predicts the maximum Joukowsky pressure increase at the valve due to water hammer (ΔP_J) is 2,367 kPa (343 psi).
-See Example 1.
-And that is where many engineers stop when evaluating water hammer.
+Equation (3) predicts the maximum Joukowsky pressure increase at the valve due to water hammer ( $\Delta P_J$ ) is 2367 kPa (343 psi) as shown in Example 1.
+That is where many engineers stop when evaluating water hammer.
 But that neglects friction recovery pressure.
 To get a maximum possible pressure increase, one needs to account for the recovery of pressure from friction.
-One quick estimate is to add the friction recovery pressure to the Eq.
-3 pressure, since both contribute to the pressure increase in the piping.
-Adding the two together obtains a maximum possible pressure increase of:
+One quick estimate is to add the friction recovery pressure to Eq.
+(3) pressure, since both contribute to the pressure increase in the piping.
+Adding the two together one obtains a maximum possible pressure increase of

-$$\Delta P{\text{max}} = \Delta P{\text{J}} + \Delta P{\text{fr}} = 5,729 \text{ kPa} (831 \text{ psi})$$ (8)
+$$\Delta P{\rm max} = \Delta P{\rm J} + \Delta P{\rm fr} = 5729 \,\text{kPa} \,(831 \,\text{psi}) \tag{8}$$

-This estimate provides a very conservative answer, where the pressures to be added occur at two different times: one time occurs when the valve closes; the other time occurs later when the system comes to equilibrium.
+This estimate provides a very conservative answer, where the pressures to be added occur at two different times: one time occurs when the valve closes; the other time occurs later when the system comes to equilibrium, and all transients have died out (e.g., due to friction).